Estimated reading time: 4 minutes

 Ah – how to paint a dining table.
 Though it’s a centerpiece in nearly all of our homes, it’s always one of the most daunting tasks to undertake.
 But it needn’t be so.
 Trust us!
 If you are interested in painting a table with MudPaint, here are some tips to help you get the best looking most durable finish possible.
 MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat.

 2. Paint Two Coats – Paint your first coat and work quickly because the paint dries fast.
 On table legs, have your brush strokes go up and down with the legs.
 Work quickly and move to the next area to avoid brush strokes.
 Once the paint from the first coat is applied give it time to dry before applying the second coat.
 Anywhere from 3 to 5 hours or more depending on the humidity in your area.
 Just make sure the paint is completely dry before applying the second coat or it will pull on the first coat.
-You may want to do a light sanding on the first coat (220-320 grit) before applying the second coat if you would like the surface to be extra smooth.
+You may want to do a light sanding on the first coat (220-320 grit on the Rad Pad) before applying the second coat if you would like the surface to be extra smooth.
 Just be sure to fully clean the surface of dust before applying the second coat.

 3. Sand – Do a thorough sanding after the second coat is completely dry.
 We recommend 320 grit on the Rad Pad in this phase.
 This will really smooth out any imperfections created during the painting process.
 This is also a good time to distress the edges of the piece if you are going for a distressed look.
 Once the surface is completely sanded, clean the surface lightly with a wrung out wet rag.
 You don’t want the rag to be wet enough to start streaking the paint.
 Wipe across the surface lightly to remove any dust.